chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

 ## Wrapping Up

-Now that we have that finished with our class we need to add a main function that will get called when our file is run directly from the commandline.
-In main we will need to create an instance of our class, call our our request_resource method and for now, just print out the urls if they exist.
+Now that we have that finished with our class we need to add a main function that will get called when our file is run directly from the command line.
+In main we will need to create an instance of our class, call our request_resource method and for now, just print out the URLs if they exist.

 {% highlight py linenos %}
 def main():